parminder-thindal-moj/cheat_sheets/python_cheat_sheet.md

 - `jupyter kernelspec list` - list all of the availabile kernels and their paths
 - `jupyter kernelspec uninstall <unwanted-kernel>` - uninstall unwanted kernel, will be prompted [y/N] in terminal before it's ran completely;.
 -

+Generate requirements file:

+- `pip list --format=freeze > requirements.txt` - to generate only packages being used in the current project.
+(Make sure to sure command whilst your VENV is activatedl!
+-